Houdini 22.0 Nodes Geometry nodes

 Overview

-This node allows you to paint capture weights on geometry interactively.
-It’s similar to 3D painting tools like Attribute Paint, except it only modifies the boneCapture attribute.
-This attribute is used in character workflows to deform a mesh along with a rig.
+This node allows you to interactively paint capture weights on geometry.
+It is similar to 3D painting tools like the Attribute Paint SOP, except that it only modifies the boneCapture attribute, which is used in character workflows to deform a mesh along with a rig.

-This node has a variety of brushes and options to edit the capture weight attribute.
+This node has a variety of brushes and options for editing the capture weight attribute.
 It supports methods to visualize capture weights such as deforming the mesh with the animated pose or representing the weight values as color.
-It’s optimized to paint on high point count meshes as well.
+It is also optimized to paint on high point count meshes.

-• Press Copy Input which creates a new snapshot attribute with the same point count as the new mesh.
+• Press Copy Input in the parameter editor, which creates a new snapshot attribute with the same point count as the new mesh.

 To...Do this